nivekcode/import-conductor/README.md

 import {Observable} from 'rxjs';
 ```

-A cleaner version of this could look like the following:
+A cleaner version that is easy scannable would look like this:

 ```
 import { Component, OnInit } from '@angular/core';